dekarrin/ictiobus/docs/fishi-usage.md

 Additionally, the formatting is fairly freeform.
 The only major restrictions are that each entry must start with a pattern as the first thing on a line, and that arguments to directives must be on the same line as the directive.
-Any directives which follow a pattern, regardless of whether they are on the same line, are considered part of the same entry.
+Any directives that follow a pattern, regardless of whether they are on the same line, are considered part of the same entry.

     %%tokens